What is ROIC?

 3. ROIC Calculation Example

-Once the entire forecast has been filled, we can calculate the ROIC in each period by dividing NOPAT by the average between the current and prior period invested capital balance.
+Once the entire forecast is complete, we can calculate the ROIC in each period by dividing NOPAT by the average between the current and prior period invested capital balance.

 Since the invested capital is declining while the revenue and NOPAT are growing at a higher pace, the ROIC is rising because more value is being derived from the invested capital.